spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/template-registration/sct_register_to_template.rst

    Spinal cord straighting using thin-plate spline interpolation.

-After spinal cord labeling, we can register the subject with the template.
-If we have the labeled spinal cord, we can register the anatomical image to the template.
 SCT provides the ``sct_register_to_template`` command for template registration.
 Here are the steps for the algorithm within this command:

 1. **Straightening:** The straightening works by finding, for each point along the spinal cord, the mathematical transformation to go from a curved centerline to a straight centerline.